AryaTrivedi25/Devheat_Beta_Jyotishh/README.md

 [link to our project demonstration](https://drive.google.com/file/d/1D8WsIbrS5veOuOVS-ILV5PqLscJOffHy/view?usp=drive_link)

+In order to run the project first clone it to the the local system and then run 'npm install' command and then run 'npm start' command.(node.js required to run)

 You can use visit the website freely but in order to add the pokemons to favourites section you need to create a user account

 Technologies used: HTML CSS JS Node.js Express.js JWT and MySQL